 The minimum age for river rafting is 14 years in Rishikesh, and there is no upper age limit as long as the person is physically fit to participate in the rafting activity.

 On average, rafting in Rishikesh usually ranges from 600 – 3500 rupees per person.
-The cost depends upon the distance and duration of the rafting course.
-Here are the popular rafting stretches with their prices:
+This cost depends upon the distance and duration of the rafting course.
+Here are the popular rishikesh rafting stretches with their prices:

 It is best to wear quick-drying, breathable clothes that will not become waterlogged and heavy.
 Trousers/shorts and t-shirts, made from polyester and nylon, are a good choice, as they will dry quickly and will not weigh you down in the water.